This piece was co-authored with the late Syd Eastman. Rest in power Syd.

 But how do we deal with the “bad” drugs?
 Open and honest education.
 Most importantly that includes de-stigmatization.
 So much propaganda has been thrown around over the decades that many have an uglier view of drug use than is often the reality.
 Even for drugs that do have negative side effects, open, honest, and non-judgemental communication can go a long ways towards harm reduction.
 Websites like Erowid.org and Bluelight.org are fantastic resources for freely educating the public on a large variety of drugs.

 Of course even with all the knowledge of what these drugs are supposed to do in their pure forms there are always cases of people cutting drugs with other substances or cases of flat out substitution.
 Keeping an ear to the streets and knowing what popular substitutions are can go a long way towards helping figure out how to care for those cases.
 Tools such as the Bad Batch Alert app can help drug users communicate within their own communities, warning each other when they find cases of drug tampering.
+Of course you can always test the drugs yourself using such things as fentanyl test strips and Ehrlich’s reagent.
 If one knows what possible substances one has consumed, it is easier to reverse or treat an overdose.
 This is true regardless of whether one’s drug of choice has been tampered with or not.

 As far as treating overdoses it is important to remember that we are not there to diagnose people, only to treat the symptoms they are facing so that they may be safe.
 Common overdose symptoms include overheating, anxiety, paranoia, dehydration, and semi/unconsciousness.
 To treat overheating or dehydration, make sure they drink water and electrolytes.
 You can also try removing their clothing and running a cold bath in more extreme cases.
 If someone is suffering from paranoia or anxiety, they should be taken to a safe environment with supportive care and calming imagery and/or activities.
 If one starts to lose consciousness though, it is maybe best to get them immediate professional medical attention.
 In cases of opioid usage, Narcan can be used to counter an overdose.
 Benzos can also be used to treat symptoms of amphetamine overdoses.
 For guidance in treating those suffering from a bad psychedelic trip, the Multidisciplinary Association for Psychedelic Studies’ Manual of Psychedelic Support and similar guidebooks are useful.
 For mild caffeine overdoses, “drinking water, getting mild exercise, and eating foods high in potassium or magnesium, such as bananas or dark leafy greens” should do the trick as you await the caffeine to exit your body but for more severe overdoses it is best to visit your local hospital where they can keep an eye on your heart rate and give you laxatives or pump your stomach as necessary.